 promote the band in their new journey abroad.
 The Electromantic label also released in 2004 the first solo album by the

 In 2005 another new studio work, called Estrazioni, and strongly connected with the earlier productions starting with its cover design.
 The record included some tracks written for a never released third album in 1977 along with more recent compositions, and is on a varied level.
 The line-up now included Marco Roagna (guitar) replacing Slep, and Alfredo Ponissi (sax), along with a guest appearance by the original guitarist Gigi Venegoni.
 The band is augmented in concert by guests Warren Dale on sax and flute and singer Iano Nicolò, frontman of the group Cantina Sociale, from Piedmont.

 Also in 2005 the band played in Japan, at Tokyo's Club Città, and a live CD taken from those concerts, entitled First live in Japan, has been released at the end of 2006.

 A box set meant to celebrate the first album Tilt and the entire group's career, entitled 33 was finally released in early 2008, a nice package including an LP, a CD, 2 DVD's and various inserts.

-In 2009 Arti e Mestieri started working on a concept album entitled Piramidi - Quadri di un'esplorazione, inspired from the life of the explorer Giovanni Belzoni, and an EP, Il grande Belzoni, was released, taken from that album which was never actually issued.
+In 2009 Arti e Mestieri started working on a concept album entitled Piramidi - Quadri di un'esplorazione, inspired from the life of the explorer Giovanni Belzoni.
+An EP, Il grande Belzoni, was released, taken from this project, but the album was never issued.

 |Tilt||Cramps (CRSLP 5501)||1974||single cover with lyric inner - distributed by Ricordi - some copies with insert and poster|

 |Cramps (CRSLP 5501)||1975||single cover with lyric inner - distributed by Baby Records - different label layout|